Back to Blog

 Dr. Vidhyadharan's TORS Expertise

-Dr. Vidhyadharan Sivakumar brings exceptional credentials in robotic surgery:
+Dr. Vidhyadharan Sivakumar brings exceptional, verified credentials to robotic surgery:

 Qualifications